Biologist M.Sc.

 Introduction:

 I am Emese Balogh, a PhD student at the Department of Zoology.
 I graduated from the University of Veterinary Medicine as a biologist in 2022.
 I completed my undergraduate studies at the Faculty of Horticultural Engineering of Szent István University, where my main research area was the study of the molecular system that determines self-sterility in the Rosaceae family.
-In 2020, I joined the Lendület Evolutionary Ecology Research Group as a master’s student.
-Since then, I have mainly been investigating the molecular mechanisms of sex change in amphibians.
+In 2020, I joined the Evolutionary Ecology Department of the Centre for Agricultural Research as a master student.
+Since then, I have mainly been investigating the molecular mechanisms of sex reversal in amphibians.

 Main research fields: